Business Insurance 101: Essential Coverage for Every Business Owner

 - Flood and earthquake damage

 Standard commercial property policies exclude these perils.
-You need separate coverage.

 - Employment practices violations without EPLI

-Discrimination, wrongful termination, and harassment claims require Employment Practices Liability Insurance.
+Discrimination and harassment claims require Employment Practices Liability Insurance.

 Common Business Insurance Mistakes